BigelowLab/tetramerpcapy/README.md

+For th most up-to-date version of this workflow, please use [tetramers](https://github.com/BigelowLab/tetramers)

 ## tetramerpcapy

 TeteramPCA detects outlier regions in genomes in terms of tetramer composition, which are indicative of either contamination or gene transfer.
 Tertamers are